mattmakai/fullstackpython.com/content/pages/02-development-environments/15-application-dependencies.markdown

   [one perspective on that debate](http://notes.pault.ag/debian-python/).

 * [Open source trust scaling](http://lucumr.pocoo.org/2016/3/24/open-source-trust-scaling/)
-  is a good piece for the Python community (and other communities) that is based on the
-  [left-pad NPM situation](https://medium.com/@azerbike/i-ve-just-liberated-my-modules-9045c06be67c)
-  that broke many dependent packages in the Node.JS community.
+  is a good piece for the [Python community](/python-community.html) (and other programming communities) that is based on the [left-pad NPM situation](https://medium.com/@azerbike/i-ve-just-liberated-my-modules-9045c06be67c) that broke many dependent packages in the Node.js community.

 * This Stack Overflow question details how to set up a [virtual environment for Python development](http://askubuntu.com/questions/244641/how-to-set-up-and-use-a-virtual-python-environment-in-ubuntu).